timescale/docs/mst/failover.md

 When applying upgrades or plan changes or business or premium plans, the standby server are replaced:

-A new server is started, and the backup is restored, and the new server starts following the old master server.
+A new server is started, the backup is restored, and the new server starts following the old master server.
 After the new server is up and running, `replica.servicename.timescaledb.io` is updated, and the old replica server is deleted.